larsjuhljensen/JensenLab/_pages/training_string_eubic.md

 _How many categories contain enriched annotation terms?_

-Look at one of the categories you find interesting, for example the **Reactome Pathways**, and explore it in more detail.
+Look at one of the categories you find interesting, for example the **KEGG Pathways**, and explore it in more detail.

 _What information is shown in each line of the table?
 How can you find out more about this annotation term?_